madhukarkumar/sourcegraph-mcp-ts/README.md

 ### Using the Debug Server (for testing)

-1. Start the debug server: `node scripts/debug-server.js`
+1. Start the debug server: `npm run debug-server`
 2. Connect MCP Inspector to http://localhost:3003
 3. Try the `test-nl-search` tool with a natural language query